-As we expand in-person activities on campus for the fall semester, it is important to maintain our vigilance with appropriate health and safety protocols.
+As we expand in-person activities on campus, it is important to maintain our vigilance with appropriate health and safety protocols.

 Provided the conditions below are observed, the university will allow, without advance approval of the Provost or applicable area vice president, the following events and gatherings with external community members.
 Any event outside of these parameters must be reviewed and approved in advance by the Provost or applicable area vice president.